 Will I be interviewed by an alumni?

 About 30% of applications are interviewed randomly.
 Interviews are important but not essential to the application process.
-If there are no interviews offered to you, don’t worry—you won’t be disadvantaged.
+If there are no interviews offered to you, don’t worry—you won’t be disadvantaged and it is not a Columbia University admissions requirement.
 However, if you are offered one, the more you can do to showcase your individuality and share more about yourself in the college process, the better.